zonika/intro-to-json-and-ajax.js-web-0715-public/README.md

 });
 ```

+Assuming the Spotify Chart API is functional, running the code above from your browser should add some content to the end of this page.
+Try it out for yourself!

 ## Parsing and Stringifying JSON

 Let's imagine you've purchased some furniture from a store, and you want it delivered.
 In the shop, the chest-of-drawers you've purchased is a living object: